TEN MOST FREQUENTLY ASKED QUESTIONS OF THE SHERIFF

 10. Who does the Sheriff answer to?

-The Sheriff is an elected official and reports only to the voters.
+The Sheriff is an elected official and reports only to the citizens of Brunswick County.

 Note: Some of the answers are summaries and other issues may apply.
 Always feel free to ask if you have any questions.